Objectives

 • 0 → no

-Standardized categories improve readability and reporting.
+Why this matters: Standardized categories improve readability, grouping, and reporting.

-Correct data types
+4. Correct data types

 Some numeric fields represent identifiers rather than quantities.